littlefattiger/Go-Library-prac/books/concurrencyInGo/ch4.md

 -   pipeline stage -> higher order functions and monads
     - If a stage is blocked on retrieving a value from the incoming channel, it will become unblocked when that channel is closed.
     - Fan-out is a term to describe the process of starting multiple goroutines to handle input from the pipeline, and fan-in is a term to describe the process of combining multiple results into one channel
+-   The or-done-channel
+-   The tee-channel -You can pass it a channel to read from, and it will return two separate channels that will get the same value
+-   The bridge-channel - consume values from a sequence of channels
+-   Queuing
+Summary
+Several
+We’ve covered a lot of ground in this chapter.
+We’ve combined Go’s concurrency primitives to form patterns that help write maintainable concurrent code.
+Now that you’re familiar with these patterns, we can discuss how we can incorporate these pat‐ terns into other patterns that will help you to write large systems.
+The next chapter will give you an overview of techniques for doing just that.